-I am an activist and attorney living in Northwest Indiana, near Chicago, with my wife and two children.
+I am an activist, author, and attorney living in Northwest Indiana, near Chicago, with my wife and two children.
 I have spent most of my life in the southern Laurentian bioregion of the United States, commonly known as the Midwest, Great Lakes region, and Appalachia.

 Writing & Presentations